oliverwehn/PvcCore/README.md

 * ```site/templates/views/base.view.php``` contains the _BaseView_ class.
 It extends _PvcView_ and if you needed for example some custom view helpers, you’d define them here.
 Future view classes extend _BaseView_.
 * ```site/templates/views/home/index.tmpl.php``` is an action template.
 As _index_ is the default action of each controller, there has to be a template for it for each PW template.
 * ```site/templates/layouts/default.tmpl.php``` is the default layout in which’s outlet your action templates will be rendered.

+## How it works
+ProcessWire processes a page view through its _ProcessPageView__ module which then calls __render()__ method on the page to be rendered.
+The __render()__ method itself is a method hook provided to __Page__ objects through the __PageRender__ module. _PVC_ hooks into this process and makes PW initiate a _PvcView_ object (with its corresponding _PvcController_ object attached to it) instead of a _TemplateFile_.
+From there on _PVC_ takes care of the template processing.

+### View
+Each PW template gets an individual view class that inherits from _BaseView_ and/or _PvcView_ class.
+Its name is determined by the template’s name.
+So template _home_’s view class is named _HomeView_. _PVC_ looks up the class within the views folder.
+For template _home_ it would look for ```site/templates/views/home.view.php```.
+If the class can’t be found, it is generated on the fly.
+View classes are instanciated with a controller passed in.

+#### View Helpers
+What are view helpers?
+How are they defined?
+How to deal with inheritance?

+### Controller
+Each view gets an individual controller class that inherits from _BaseController_ and/or _PvcController_ class.
+Its name is determined by the template’s name.
+So template _home_’s controller class is named _HomeController_. _PVC_ looks up the class within the controllers folder.
+For template _home_ it would look for ```site/templates/controllers/home.controller.php```.
+If the class can’t be found, it is generated on the fly, too.

+#### Actions
+Public methods.
+Associated with routes/urlSegments.

+#### Action Routes
+Automatically defined.
+Dynamic action routes.

+### Action Templates
+Each action defined in a controller requires a template to be rendered.
+Like the _HomeController_’s _index_ action template is found in ```site/templates/views/home/index.tmpl.php```, an action _edit_ would need a template ```site/templates/views/home/edit.tmpl.php```.

+### Renderers
+Renderers are provided to _PVC_ as separate modules which implement a special interface to interact with the view while preparing rendering process.
+It’s the idea to allow implementing alternative template syntaxes by installing or developing other renderers.

+#### Native Renderer

+#### Renderer API
+Describe API, give an idea how to implement own renderers.

+## The Future
+* Maybe encapsuled template outlets?
+* More renderers.
+Which one?